 - 1. Programme Board have requested that we provide a monthly update on the status of our readiness to scale the Managed Migration service based on previously agreed Entry Criteria.
 For your information we have attached to this paper the latest status assessment. - 2.
-Following the Programme Board decision in July to focus on the migration of Tax Credit claimants next year the criteria have been reviewed with HMRC to ensure they are fit for purpose. - 3.
+Following the Programme Board decision in July to focus on the migration of Tax Credit claimants next year the criteria have been reviewed with HMRC and across the Programme to ensure they are fit for purpose. - 3.
 In assessing readiness, we have employed the IPA rating standards appended to the paper for information.
-Discovery commenced with testing of the Earliest Testable Service in Bolton and Medway 9thMay and subsequently extended to Cornwall, Harrow and Northumberland and therefore these assessments should be seen in that context with some criteria not considered applicable at this stage. - 4.
+Discovery commenced with testing of the Earliest Testable Service in Bolton and Medway 9th May and subsequently extended to Cornwall, Harrow and Northumberland and therefore these assessments should be seen in that context with some criteria not considered applicable at this stage. - 4.
 We have made clear which elements we have started to work towards readiness and which we have not yet started yet and therefore not rated.
-As we learn and progress through Discovery and enter into the Scaling Planning Phase ahead of increasing the volume of migrations through 2020 we will be able to undertake complete detailed readiness assessments, iterating and expanding the criteria as we unearth issues and risks and drive the delivery through go to green planning to keep us on track. - 5.
-This is the process that we employed successfully in the national roll out of Universals credit
+As we enter into the Scaling Planning Phase ahead of increasing the volume of migrations through 2023 we will undertake complete detailed readiness assessments, iterating and expanding the criteria as we unearth issues and risks and drive the delivery through go to green planning to keep us on track. - 5.
+This is the process that we employed successfully in the national roll out of Universals Credit